-Establishing these courts depends partly on the number of dedicated women and men who volunteer their services as commissioners or as advisory board members.
+Establishing these courts depends partly on the number of dedicated citizens who volunteer their services as commissioners or as advisory board members.

 The small claims court model is an effective dispute resolution mechanism, which contributes towards the realisation of the DoJ&CD's mandate to ensure access to justice for all.